 Manchester City Council covers the city area stretching South and metropolitan borough in Greater Manchester which has overall 10 councils within AGMA.
 It is composed of 96 councillors, three for each of the 32 electoral wards of Manchester.
-The council is controlled by the Labour Party and led by Sir Richard Leese since 1996.
-There are two Lib Dem Councillors, and one currently non-aligned Independent member.
-Joanne Roney is the Chief Executive and Carol Culley has been the City Treasurer since 2015.
+The council is controlled by the Labour Party and led by Bev Craig, a councillor for 12 years.
+There are 10 Executive Members.
+There are four Liberal Democrat, four Green and 88 Labour Councillors at the point of May elections in 2023.
+Joanne Roney is the Chief Executive and Carol Culley has been the Deputy Chief Executive and City Treasurer since 2018.
 Many of the council’s staff are based at Manchester Town Hall.

 Manchester – the City

 Youthful, diverse, energetic and bursting with character; Manchester is one of the most exciting places to visit in the UK right now where everybody and anybody is very warmly welcomed.